-To address the unique needs of small practices, the full-time HealthySteps Specialist can be shared between two (2) sites within the same healthcare system.
+To address the unique needs of small practices, the full-time equivalent HealthySteps Specialist position can be shared between two (2) sites within the same healthcare system.
+This could mean one full-time individual splits their time at two sites, OR two part-time individuals cover two sites.
+No more than two (2) part-time individuals can combine effort to meet the duties of the one (1) FTE HealthySteps Specialist position.
 The HealthySteps program has flexibility and innovative solutions that can assist smaller practices.
 As stated previously, for small practices that plan to partner, the minimum combined panel size of children ages 0-3 years is 100 and the maximum allowable combined panel size is 2,000.